- Oops!Something went wrong.Please try again later.

 Insider Ownership Of Anglo American

-Our most recent data indicates that insiders own less than 1% of Anglo American plc.
+Our information suggests that Anglo American plc insiders own under 1% of the company.
 But they may have an indirect interest through a corporate structure that we haven't picked up on.
 As it is a large company, we'd only expect insiders to own a small percentage of it.
-But it's worth noting that they own UK£55m worth of shares.
-It is good to see board members owning shares, but it might be worth checking if those insiders have been buying.
+But it's worth noting that they own UK£100m worth of shares.
+In this sort of situation, it can be more interesting to see if those insiders have been buying or selling.

 General Public Ownership

-With a 11% ownership, the general public have some degree of sway over Anglo American.
+The general public, with a 15% stake in the company, will not easily be ignored.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

 Private Company Ownership

 I find it very interesting to look at who exactly owns a company.
 But to truly gain insight, we need to consider other information, too.
-Be aware that Anglo American is showing 3 warning signs in our investment analysis , you should know about...
+For instance, we've identified 2 warning signs for Anglo American (1 can't be ignored) that you should be aware of.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.